IT Security Audit: Importance, Types, and Methodology

 IT Security Audit Checklist

-This section provides a comprehensive list of items that should be checked out during a security audit.
+This section provides a comprehensive list of items that should be checked during a security audit.
 It is important to note that this differs based on the company’s needs and requirements.
 However, this IT security audit checklist will provide a general idea.

 1. Data Security